John-Rivero/AWS-Certified-Developer-Portfolio/HTML Portfolio deployed in S3/README.md

-## Title: Online Portfolio deployed in S3 for Static Website
+## Title: Online Portfolio Hosted on S3 for Static Website

 ## Program by: John Rivero